 These are the best chocolate chip cookies without brown sugar!
 This easy cookie recipe starts with melted butter, doesn’t require chilling, is made in one bowl and you don’t even need to use a mixer.
 If you find yourself craving chocolate chip cookies and you have no brown sugar, do not fear!
-This is the recipe you've been searching for!
+This is the recipe you've been searching for and there really isn’t much more than mixing together some simple ingredients that you already have in your pantry.

 Who can relate to this scene?